mumanchu/TMC22xxDriver/README.md

 <a name="introduction"></a>
 ## Introduction

 Some of the best stepper motor controller chips were developed by 'TRINAMIC Motion Control Gmbh', which has now been absorbed by 'Analog Devices Inc' to become the 'ADI Trinamic™' range.
-These intelligent TMC chips have a fast serial interface (UART up to 500K bits-per-second) for configuration and monitoring.
+These intelligent TMC chips have a fast single-wire serial interface (UART up to 500KBaud) for configuration and monitoring.
 The chips also have the standard STEP, DIR and ENABLE signals for traditional stepper motor control.

 The Trinamic range has several unique features: _StealthChop™_ and _MicroPlyer™_ for quiet motor operation; _SpreadCycle™_ for dynamic motor control using a "voltage chopper"; _StallGuard™_ for current load and stall detection; and _CoolStep™_ for current control with up to 75% energy savings.
 You can find out all about these features from the [Data Sheet](#data-sheets).

 The TMC2202/8/9 and TMC2224/5/6 are all the same apart from the packaging, pinouts, voltage and current ratings.
-There is a TMC2130 which is similar but uses SPI communications instead for UART.
-(This library can easily use SPI by modifying `setRegister()` and `getRegister()` to use SPI instead of UART, maybe I'll add that later...)
+(There is a TMC2130 which is similar but uses SPI communications instead for UART.
+This library can easily use SPI by modifying `setRegister()` and `getRegister()` to use SPI instead of UART, maybe I'll add that later...)

 I have several 3D printer controller boards that use Trinamic chips, and they _all_ use the TMC2209.
 I've not seen a board that uses the other versions.
-Some stand-alone controller modules which use the other chips are advertised, but does anybody buy them?
+Some stand-alone controller modules using the other chips are advertised, but does anybody buy them?

 <!-- If you need to learn about stepper motors, check out this voluminous blog entry:
 https://muman.ch/muman/index.htm?muman-stepper-motor-control.htm -->